sushovanjena/sushovanjena/README.md

 - MS(By Research) at Indian Institute of Technology, H.P.
 -  Research Area - Unsupervised Anomaly Segmentation using Knowledge Distillation (Teacher-Student) Framework and Quantization.
--  Worked at Wipro in SAP (DBMS, SQL, Business Logic).
+-  Worked at Wipro Ltd. in Low Latency Computer Vision applications .
 - 👋 Hi, I’m @sushovanjena
 - 👀 I’m interested in Computer Vision using Deep Learning
-- 🌱 I’m currently learning Deep Learning
 - 💞️ I’m looking to collaborate on CV projects.
 - 📫 How to reach me - sushovanjena@gmail.com